Odie8683/one-rom/docs/ROMS-GLORIOUS-ROMS.md

 | 27256 | 32KB | 28   | yes             |
 | 27512 | 64KB | 28   | yes             |

-(*) It is likely that One ROM can be programmed to emulate these chips by ensuring a compatible ROM image is written, and an appropriate 23 type selected in its config.
-Raise a github issue if you'd like to understand how to do this.
+(*) Make sure any non 5V pins are not populated on One ROM before using to replace a 2704/2708, and ensure the programming pin is not going to receive in excess of 5V.

 # 23 and 27 compatibility

 The 23 and 27 series ROMs are largely but not entirely pin compatible.
 The key differences are:
 - 8KB 23 series ROMs are 24 pin, while 8KB 27 series ROMs are 28 pin
 - 23 series have varying numbers of CS lines, with varying active high/low configurations, while 27 series have 2 active low CS lines (/CE and /OE)
+- The 2332 and 2732 have slightly different pinouts.

 A very common replacement strategy for 23 series ROMs is to use a 27 series ROM, and an adapter board.
 This is a well established practice, and there are many such adapter boards available.
 However, you often require different adapter boards, or different hardware versions, for the different sizes and CS configurations of 23 series ROMs.